gareth-smyth/json2html/README.md

     </ul>

 ## TODO
-1. Hierarchies of objects

-2. Allow custom configuration for different types, including selecting which elements the custom config applies to.
+1. Allow custom configuration for different types, including selecting which elements the custom config applies to.
 E.g. if you wanted all numbers whose identifier is "cost" to be preceded by a dollar sign it might be something like...

         config do
             number '<div id=##identifier>$##value</div>', /cost/
         end

-3. Allow identifier naming scheme to be changed e.g. attach a prefix to all ids to stop clashes.
+2. Allow identifier naming scheme to be changed e.g. attach a prefix to all ids to stop clashes.

-4. Add css classes to the objects to avoid the use of the ids, also make the identifier generation optional
+3. Add css classes to the objects to avoid the use of the ids

+4. Make the identifier generation optional so it can generate cleaner html

+5. Optional html/partial switch so it can create a full html page from the json

+6. Allow css to be embedded within the html

+7. Command line option